Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 Upload Documents As-Is

 Upload PDFs and spreadsheets — FD statements, PF passbooks, insurance policies, brokerage reports.
 Suit parses tables, dates, and securities/allocations automatically.
-No reformatting required.

 Automatic Extraction & Tabulation